What Fruit Trees & Edible Plants to Avoid Planting in the Ground!

 When to Plant Lemon Balm

-Lemon balm grows well most of the year. new plants should be planted after the last frost.
-If planting in summer keep well watered.
+Lemon balm grows well most of the year.
+New plants should be planted after the last frost.
+If planting in summer, keep well watered.

 How to Grow Lemon Balm